nus-cs2113-AY2122S1/tp/docs/UserGuide.md

   [V] 095680 | AVAILABLE | Casino Royale | Sony Pictures | 144 minutes
 ```

-### Display library statistics
+### Display library information
-Display library statistics: total number of items in library, number of items by category and
+Display library information: total number of items in library, number of items by category and
 number of items by status.

-#### Display all statistics
+#### Display all information
-Display all library statistics
+Display all library information

-Format: `stats all`
+Format: `info all`

 ##### Usage Example:

-`stats all`
+`info all`

 Expected output:
 ```